 Which is why I love making post workout gluten free chocolate nut cookies.
 You can tailor them to your own needs.
 I make these a lot for my husband when he’s training for any endurance sport.
 Right now he’s tackling another ironman.
 The post workout food window to refuel is crucial.

 So what’s so special about these mesquite chocolate nut cookies?
 What makes them great for after a long ride a hard workout?
 It’s the ingredients; simple but nutrient dense.
 Let me explain.

 - Gluten free rice flour — gluten free carbs to replenish glycogen storage

 - Dairy free chocolate chips or cocoa nibs — made from cocoa liquor (non alcoholic) and cane sugar (natural sugars).

 - Potato flour — resistant starch

 - Coconut butter/oil — healthy MCT fats for energy

 - Mesquite powder — the super food plant powder that is packed with mineral such as calcium, iron, lysine, manganese, zinc, and potassium.
 It’s also high in protein, low on the glycemic index, and digests relatively slowly which is great for regulating blood sugar.

 But I also love mesquite flavor combined with chocolate because it gives it a salty smoked flavor.
-And I don’t know about you, but after a workout or long run, I want salt and sweet.
+And I don’t know about you, but after a workout or long run, I want salty and sweet.
 The best of both worlds, yes?